Create a Design

 Let's review the component parts of what we did in the previous step.

-We import a couple of new constants that we'll use to reference public resources in the Core3D API.
+We import the Model and Material constants that we'll use to reference public resources in the Core3D API.

 Then we create a new design, and load both a public model and public material for use in the design.